EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 happened relatively quickly" and that there was a public "hysteria about these kids, whether the kids were dead, whether the kids were alive."
-Mecca reiterated that much of the later conversations with McClure consisted of hypotheticals and fantasies --- "like he was playing a game with me" --- but that it was clear that McClure wanted to tell him where the children were.
+Mecca reiterated that much of the later conversations with McClure consisted of hypotheticals and fantasies---"like he was playing a game with me"---but that it was clear that McClure wanted to tell him where the children were.
 Mecca stated in his deposition that "the condition of the children was never discussed," but that the insistence by McClure's mother and sister that McClure wouldn't hurt the children put him "in